Introduction: Tiny Load - Constant Current Load

 About: The nickname is because I couldn't spell "Frobscottle".
 Loving getting back into electronics as a hobby after a break of many years.
 Now I work as an EPOS engineer, so I spend my days fixing tills in…

-I've been developing myself a bench PSU, and finally reached the point where I want to apply a load to it to see how it performs.
+Whilst developing a bench PSU, I reached the point where I wanted to apply a load to it to see how it performs.
 After watching Dave Jones' excellent video and looking at a few other internet resources, I came up with Tiny Load.
 This is an adjustable constant current load, which should be able to handle about 10 amps.
 The voltage and current are limited by the ratings of the output transistor and the size of the heatsink.

 It has to be said, there are some really clever designs out there!
 Tiny Load is really basic and simple, a slight modification of Dave's design, but it will still dissipate the power needed to test a psu, so long as it doesn't get more juice than it can handle.